Resources

 Links

-To a non exhaustive list of organizations, thinkers, educators, to read more about the dance, the culture, the community from which it stems.
+A non-exhaustive list of organizations, thinkers, educators, etc. to read more about the dance, the culture, and the community from which it stems.

-Follow their work, check out the ressource pages and bibliographies, make connections, and take a deep dive into the rabbit hole of the available literature.
+Follow their work, check out the resource pages and bibliographies, make connections, and take a deep dive into the rabbit hole of the available literature.

 Addresses the issues of racial inequalities and cultural appropriation in the Jazz dance community in Europe and around the world

-Provides assistance to established and developing dancers, musicians, researchers and community builders endeavoring to be of greater service to community members of African and African diasporic heritage.
+Provides assistance to established and developing dancers, musicians, researchers, and community builders endeavouring to be of greater service to Afro-descendant community members and the African diaspora

 Marie N’Diaye

-Creates original works of dance, music, vlogs, podcasts, and documentaries all related to Tap DaNcE.
+Creator of original works of dance, music, vlogs, podcasts, and documentaries related to Tap Dance

 Anaïs Sékiné